tlepoint/fhe.rs/README.md

 <a href="https://codecov.io/gh/tlepoint/fhe.rs"><img src="https://codecov.io/gh/tlepoint/fhe.rs/branch/main/graph/badge.svg?token=LCBSDMB5NS"/></a>
 </p>

-This repository contains the `fhe.rs` library, a cryptographic library in Rust for homomorphic encryption.
+This repository contains the `fhe.rs` library, a cryptographic library in Rust for homomorphic encryption developed by [Tancrède Lepoint](https://tancre.de).
+For more information about the library, see [fhe.rs](https://fhe.rs).

 > **Warning**
 > `fhe.rs` is a beta library, and **should be considered unstable with potential breaking API changes until version 0.1.0 is released!**

 > **Note**
 > This library is not related to the `concrete` ecosystems (Zama's fully homomorphic encryption in Rust), available at [concrete.rs](https://concrete.rs).

+## News